Digital Whiteboarding 101: An Intro for Creative Teams

 Assigning action items and putting the new ideas to work is a big part of whiteboarding.
 With Vibe, you can use integrations that connect to your existing workflows to tag colleagues and remote workers for review.

-Use whiteboarding as a way to promote inclusivity.
-Whiteboarding can break down power dynamics in a collaborative setting, allowing people who are less headstrong to comfortably contribute their ideas.
+Whiteboarding can break down power dynamics in a collaborative setting and allow people who are less assertive to comfortably contribute their ideas.
 It can also make tracking ideas and recognizing people for their contributions easier for facilitators.